Keeping you safe and well

 - You have been within 1 metre, without face-to-face contact, for 1 minute or more; or

-- You have been less than 2 metres away from them for more than 15 minutes (over the course of a single day), particularly in an enclosed space.
+- You have been less than 2 metres away from them for more than 15 minutes over the course of a single day (the 15 mins test applies to cumulative exposure, not just to individual events), particularly in an enclosed space.

 - The contact occurred any time from the two days before they experienced COVID-19 symptoms onwards